enso-ui/commercial/README.md

 Commercial operations front-end

 ## Usage

-The component can be used outside of the Enso ecosystem.
+The component cannot be used outside of the Enso ecosystem.

 ### Demo